Majorization-Minimization Networks for Inverse Problems: An Application to EEG Imaging: Evaluation

+\paragraph{Convergence dynamics} As illustrated in Figure~\ref{fig:lw_lv_cost}, while the MM principle theoretically guarantees the monotonic decrease of the total objective, our proposed MM-Net also exhibits highly stable convergence across both fidelity and regularization components.
+Unlike ModGrad and 4DVarNet, which suffer from significant initial spikes or slow adaptation, MM-Net maintains a consistent descent trajectory.
+This empirical stability confirms that the analytical MM guardrails effectively prevent the learned optimizer from exploring divergent or unstable update regions.

-\paragraph{Discussion} Across all evaluation scenarios, the proposed learned MM solver demonstrates a consistent advantage in terms of accuracy, robustness, and stability.
+\paragraph{Discussion} Across all evaluation scenarios, MM-Net consistently excels in accuracy, robustness, and stability.
+By significantly outperforming classical baselines while maintaining mathematical guarantees, our framework successfully bridges the gap between classical optimization and deep learning.
 The strong cross-dataset performance suggests that learning a structured curvature majorant, rather than a full update rule, yields better generalization in ill-posed inverse problems.
 Overall, these results confirm that the proposed approach combines the empirical effectiveness of learned optimization with the theoretical robustness of MM, establishing a favorable trade-off between performance and reliability.